Dennieeeee/Viacom-Custom-Audience-Ads-Analysis/README.md

 # Viacom-Custom-Audience-Ads-Analysis

-This project is is sponsed by Viacom.
+This project is sponsed by Viacom.